Pherpher089/Nomad/ChangLog.md

+### misc behavior syncing 0.0.8.c
+# 8/8/23
+- synked up fire pits when stoked
+- synked time of day and set that to save - buggy
+- Spawning players at saved position not world origin
+- spawn position is updated if players move too far from current spawn point
+- new players drop in in current player location

 ### Object Spawn/Pickup sync improvements 0.0.8.b
 # 8/7/23
 - Unified all of the objects rigidbody and collider configuration to ensure no variations during spawning in position or rotation.
 All spawned objects are now triggers.